duxbuse/9thAgeSimulator/README.md

 ## TODO

 - Rewrite to allow for multiple combatants(including mounts) This may look like get all combatants.
 Set modifiers, then action in order.
-Also go to using dice rolls not averages. this is for both impact hits and lethal strik or poison. to get averages just need to run a few times.
-- Leathal Strike
 - Crumble
 - Need to allow for charging
 - Extra specalties for various races